wpmetabox/docsv2/docs/extensions/mb-user-profile.md

 `label_password`|Label for the password input field.
 `label_password2`|Label for the confirm password input field.
 `label_submit`|Label for the submit button.
-`confirmation`|Confirmation message if registrion is succesful.
+`confirmation`|Confirmation message if the form submission is successful.
 `recaptcha_key`|Google reCaptcha site key (version 3).
 Optional.
 `recaptcha_secret`|Google reCaptcha secret key (version 3).
 Optional.
 `password_strength`|Set the required password strength.
 Available options: `strong`, `medium`, `weak`, `very-weak` or `false` to disable password strength meter.

-### Edit default fields
+### Default fields

 By default, the user profile form doesn't include any default user fields, such as first name, last name or biography.
-To be able to edit these fields, please [create a meta box for users](/extensions/mb-user-meta/) and add those fields to that meta box.
-Keep the same field ID.
+To be able to edit these fields, please [create a field group for users](/extensions/mb-user-meta/) with those fields, keeping the same field IDs as WordPress's.

 For example, the code below creates a meta box for editing user first name, last name and biography: